sonatype/nxrm3-ha-repository/nxrm-ha/README.md

     * Set `secret.aws.nexusSecret.arn` to the ARN of your secret in AWS Secrets Manager
     * Ensure `secret.azure.nexusSecret.enabled` and `azure.keyvault.enabled` are false

+##### External Secrets Operator
+- Ensure you have installed the [external secrets operator](https://external-secrets.io/latest/)
+- Ensure you have granted the necessary permissions for accessing your external secret store:
+- You'll need an IAM role with necessary permissions and associate that IAM role with the service account used by your pods:
+- See [External secrets operator EKS service account credentials](https://external-secrets.io/latest/provider/aws-secrets-manager/#eks-service-account-credentials) for more details.

 ### Azure
 * Set `azure.enabled` to `true`.